fdimopoulos/react-vite-form-with-formik-yup-mysql/README.md

     3. npm run dev
     4. (Optional) create a database in MySQL to create users when you submit the form

-#Packages that I used
+#Packages that were used

     Client side
-    1. formik
+    1. Formik
-    2. yup
+    2. Yup
-    3. axios
+    3. Axios
-    4. antd
+    4. Antd
+    5. Sass

     Server side
-    1. express
+    1. Express
-    2. mysql2
+    2. Mysql2
-    3. cors
+    3. Cors